 Add to that the spread and influence of Western media and social media in the country.
 Filipinos have access to Western news, slang, and culture.
 This familiarity makes it possible to bridge the cultural difference between Filipinos and Western culture.

 The common usage has made the average Filipino comfortable and conversant in the basic English language.
-This basic knowledge already serves as an advantage for Filipinos compared to their non-English speaking neighbors.
-Ranking as the third largest group of English speakers in the world, the Philippines proves that it is ahead of its neighbors and competitors in terms of English literacy.
+This basic knowledge already serves as an advantage for Filipinos compared to their non-English speaking neighbours.
+Ranking as the third largest group of English speakers in the world, the Philippines proves that it is ahead of its neighbours and competitors in terms of English literacy.
 This basic advantage enables Filipinos to work overseas as OFWs (Overseas Filipino Workers) or as outsourced professionals from IT, Customer Service, Healthcare and all other sectors.